stellarscripts/stellar_firma_transcripts/_posts/2020-09-25-stellarfirmaseason2bloopers-part2.md

 #### BEN

-"...Uh huh.
+"...Uh-huh.
 Okay, well, if you don't want to try, why don't you just sit there quietly, and I'll work it out?"

 #### TIM

 "Because that would make for a bad end to the podcast."

+------

 ##### [transition beep]

-------

 #### ERIN <a id="footnote-2-ref" href="#footnote-2"><sup>[2]</sup></a>